External Ids for IRF3 Gene

 GeneCards Summary for IRF3 Gene

 IRF3 (Interferon Regulatory Factor 3) is a Protein Coding gene.
-Diseases associated with IRF3 include herpes simplex encephalitis 7 and vaccinia.
-Among its related pathways are Platelet activation, signaling and aggregation and Immune System.
+Diseases associated with IRF3 include Herpes Simplex Encephalitis 7 and Encephalitis.
+Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Toll-Like receptor Signaling Pathways.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and identical protein binding.
 An important paralog of this gene is IRF7.